SreekishoreR/bitespeed-identity-reconciliation/README.md

 A backend task for BiteSpeed that consolidates customer identities across multiple purchases by reconciling contact information based on email and phone number.

 # About:
-- This service implements the **Identity Reconciliation** feature for BiteSpeed, where,
+- This service implements the **Identity Reconciliation** feature where,
 - When a customer makes multiple purchases using different contact information, this service helps identify and link those purchases to the same customer.

 # Core Functionality: